 There are many medical options for pain control.

 All treatments to relieve pain during labor have risks and benefits.
-Make sure you discuss these with your doctor:
+Make sure you discuss these options with your doctor:

 Pain medicine by IV or muscle injection: